Should my child be using a dummy?

 From three to four months the baby will begin to grasp objects and for the first year will take them to his mouth and explore them.

 Newborn babies suck, older babies (six to seven months) chew.
 Chewing exercises the tongue and facial muscles and in turn that helps to promote clear speech.
-Constant sucking does not and the child’s speech may become slushy and indistinct.
+Constant sucking does not and the child’s speech may become indistinct.

 Lose that dummy!